oxidane/gluu/README.md

 # General Link-Unlink Utility (GLUU)

 GLUU gives your program the innate ability to split and merge itself.
-This makes it possible for a project to be developed as multiple files, while maintained as a single file, or vice-versa.
+This makes it possible for a project to be developed as multiple files, while distributed as a single file, or vice-versa.
+You might call this a dual-form executable, since application-level functionality is identical in either form.

-See the source of the included example project for full details and some exceptions.
+See the example source for more details and some exceptions.